puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## Review

-Nice work, you've completed your first quest on your way to Puppet mastery!
+Nice work, you've finished the first quest on your way to Puppet mastery.
+At this point you should have a general understanding of what Puppet is and some of its core concepts and tools.

 We reviewed the `quest begin` `quest --help` and `quest status` commands that you'll be using throughout this guide to keep your progress on the VM